wcgordon1/TustinRecruiting/src/content/jobs/tr-sales-operations-coordinator-irvine-sale-fd1sl3.md

 ---
 position: Sales Operations Coordinator
 description: >-
-  Join a dynamic and rapidly-growing security software firm based in Irvine, CA, as a Sales Operations Coordinator.
+  Join a dynamic and rapidlygrowing security software firm based in Irvine, CA, as a Sales Operations Coordinator.
 Our team is focused on revolutionizing the cybersecurity landscape through innovative identity management and cloud security solutio...